 The full rules of the scheme and the list of accredited lenders is available on the British Business Bank website.

-The Coronavirus Large Business Interruption Loan Scheme (CLBILS) opened on Monday 20 April 2020 to facilitate access to finance for medium-sized and larger businesses affected by the coronavirus outbreak.
+The Coronavirus Large Business Interruption Loan Scheme (CLBILS) provides access to finance for medium-sized and larger businesses affected by the coronavirus outbreak.

 The Coronavirus Large Business Interruption Loan Scheme (CLBILS) provides financial support to mid-sized and larger UK businesses across the UK that are losing revenue, and seeing their cashflow disrupted, as a result of the COVID-19 outbreak.

 Specifically, it facilitates access to finance for businesses with a turnover above £45 million, the upper limit for the existing smaller-business focused Coronavirus Business Interruption Loan Scheme (CBILS).

-CLBILS is available through a range of British Business Bank accredited lenders and partners, the maximum amount available through CLBILS to a borrower and its group has now increased from £50m to £200m.
+CLBILS is available through a range of British Business Bank accredited lenders and partners, the maximum amount available through CLBILS to a borrower is £200m.
 Term loans and revolving credit facilities over £50m will be offered by CLBILS lenders which have secured additional accreditation.
 The maximum size for invoice finance and asset finance facilities remains at £50m.
 Companies borrowing more than £50m through CLBILS will be subject to further restrictions on dividend payments, senior pay and share buy-backs during the period of the loan.